 The genus Rhododendron, which includes all azaleas and rhododendrons, comprises more than 1,000 species worldwide.
 The majority of all 70 species of azaleas are indigenous to the Northern Hemisphere, with a range from North America to Europe and Asia.
-Deciduous azaleas, which lose their leaves in winter, are native to eastern Asia, Europe and North America, while evergreen azaleas are found only in Asia.
+Deciduous azaleas, which lose their leaves in winter, are native to eastern Asia, Europe and North America, while evergreen azaleas are found growing naturally only in Asia.
 Asian azaleas are generally not as hardy and are often crossed with hardier European or North American species.

 Deciduous azaleas tend to have an open, loosely branched habit.
 Evergreen azaleas have either an upright or sprawling habit and tend to be more densely branched than deciduous azaleas.
 Evergreen azaleas often have wide showy flowers that are disproportionately large compared with the foliage while deciduous azaleas have long tubular flowers that are in proportion to the foliage.
 The flowers on deciduous azaleas shrivel up and shed quickly while evergreen azaleas tend to hold on to their flowers after they turn brown and can look a little messy.

 Evergreen azaleas are dimorphic, meaning they have two kinds of leaves.
 One set of leaves appears in spring around flowering time.
 They last for the season and then yellow and fall off in autumn.
 Another set of leaves is formed in early summer.
 These leaves last for 1 – 3 years and are thicker and smaller, and leathery.